Semana Santa Mula

 Once heard, never forgotten!

-The Semana Santa celebrations in Mula combine the typical religious processions found throughout the Region of Murcia with the Night of the Drums, the tamboristas, which begins on the Tuesday morning and lasts until 4pm on the Wednesday.
+The Semana Santa celebrations in Mula combine the typical religious processions found throughout the Region of Murcia with the Night of the Drums, the tamboristas, which begins on the Tuesday at midnight and continues until Wednesday afternoon.
 This mass drumming session takes place in the Plaza del Ayuntamiento, and is a renowned tourist attraction, bringing in more and more visitors every year.

 The traditional celebration of Easter in Mula goes back to medieval times, when the Passion of Christ was represented theatrically in order to communicate the message of the Bible to the mainly illiterate inhabitants, as used to happen in medieval England with the Passion Plays and Mystery Plays.
 The drums appear to have been added to the celebrations during the 19th century, although no documentation sheds too much light on how and why this came to be so.
 Indeed the first written records of the drummers come from occasions when they were banned!